 - Squeeze of fresh orange juice

-- 2 Tbsp Fresh sage chopped (for garnish)
+- 2 Tbsp Fresh sage sliced (for garnish)

 - Preheat oven to 425 degrees.

-- Chop up the pumpkin, apples and onion and mix them all together in a large bowl (one big enough that you can mix them all up without any going flying over the sides!)
+Mix the pumpkin, apples and onion in a large bowl (one big enough that you can mix them all up without any going flying over the sides!)